LHS Episode #605: Year-End Roundtable 2025

 Segment 2 (Announcements & Feedback)

-• Discord message from steved509
+• Discord message from Steve, KE4ALN

 • I was wondering, since it is "Linux" in the ham shack, when you do your intros with call signs could you also annoucne which Linux distro you are running.
 Like hams tell there rig make and model?
 Thanks for listening.